digital-societies-institute/digital-societies-institute/questions.md

 ### How does the use of a **social rewarding system** affect (in the short and long term) the level of participation in collective decision-making?

-### How the technology can be used to allow customized and personalized execution of collective decisions for different persons in different contexts?
+### How the technology can be used to allow customized and personalized execution of collective decisions for different persons in different contexts (liquid contracts)?